-Other Performance-based Awards - In November 2016, the Company issued 400 Class I-P Units in conjunction with the appointment of the current Co-Chief Executive Officer (then Executive Chairman).
+Other Performance-based Awards - In November 2016, the Company issued 400 Class I-P Units in conjunction with the appointment of the Executive Chairman.
 These Class I-P Units convert into a specified number of Class I LP Units, which are exchangeable on a one-for-one basis to Class A Shares, contingent on the achievement of certain market and service conditions, subject to vesting upon specified termination events (including retirement, upon satisfying certain eligibility criteria, on or following January 15, 2022, subject to a one year prior written notice requirement) or a change in control.
 These Class I-P Units are segregated into two groups of 200 units each, with share price threshold vesting conditions which are required to exceed a certain level for 20 consecutive trading days (which were met as of March 31, 2017).
 The Company determined the fair value of the award to be \$24,412 and is expensing the award ratably over the implied service period, which ends on March 1, 2022.
 As the award contains market-based conditions, the entire expense will be recognized if the award does not vest for any reason other than the service conditions.
-Compensation expense related to this award was \$1,152 and \$2,303 for the three and six months ended June 30, 2020, respectively, and \$1,152 and \$2,291 for the three and six months ended June 30, 2019, respectively.
+Compensation expense related to this award was \$1,152 and \$1,139 for the three months ended March 31, 2020 and 2019, respectively.